If your spreadsheet or API call is suddenly returning NAs or NMs instead of data, here are some potential causes and solutions.

-It's very common for users to make a typo, either in their Excel formula or in their API call.
+It's very common for users to make a typo in their API call.
 This will usually not result in the sudden appearance of NAs, but it's possible if you drag a formula down or loop through some code with incorrect URLs for the API.

 Solution: Use correct syntax

-Check some examples or use the API Explorer, which will build and test your Excel/API syntax for you so you know it's right.
+Check some examples or use the API Explorer, which will build and test your API syntax for you so you know it's right.